Tanmay-FF/racial_classifier/README.md

 ## 💡 Notes

 * Ensure your `--root_dir` contains images or subdirectories with images.
-* Large models should be stored in the `models` folder for easy reference.
 * Output CSV files will be saved to the path you specify in `--output_csv`.

 ---